TYPE DESIGN INFORMATION PAGE last updated on Mon Sep 1 21:00:38 EDT 2014

 Born in Minneapolis, MN, in 1967, Michael Wallner (now in St. Paul, MN) designed the Type Fetish font families Pushki Pro (2011, a slabby poster typeface based on some hand lettering found on a Russian poster), Lard Pro (2011, very fat and high-contrast typeface; +Greek, +Cyrillic), Brogue (2009), Casualties Pro (2009, grunge), Fabricate (2007, fururistic), Idiot Boy (2010, grunge), Numbskul (2007, grunge), Parcel (2007, grunge), Reverend Jim (2007, handwriting; with Jim Laitinen), Recreant (1998, grunge), Used (2002, grunge), Calligraphy-Unicase (2007), Commuter (2008, gridded letters), Fabricate-Inline, Fabricate-Regular, Fabricate-Thin (2009, techno family), Grimm (2008, a German expressionist blackletter), Fucsimile (2009---no idea what this is), S4QUFX (2009, dot matrix face), Amrep 026, Borough Pro (2010, random width squarish sans set), Broken Vows, Casualties, Cheapo, Cubage, Dimentia, Discharge (grunge), DIY-One (2002), DIY-Two (2002), Dimerit, Filth, Fucsimile (degraded fax or old typewriter), Insurgent (2009, grunge), Kaaos (2005, eroded stencil), Maim, Nascent, Quadrate, Refuse (2009, grunge), Sabotage, Squarish, Straphanger (2009, dot matrix face), The Crew (stencil font), Universally Corrupt, Whore, Xiphoid and Zen Arcade.

-Cofounder of the TipoBrda type design conferences, held annually since 2006 in Slovenia.
-From 2010-2012, he organized four type design workshops in Slovenia called tipoRenesansa.
+From 2010 until 2012, he organized four type design workshops in Slovenia called tipoRenesansa.
 From 2012 onwards, these events were renamed TypeClinic.
 They are typically held in February and August of every year.

 Tony de Marco